Merchant City Festival confirms spectacular 2024 programme

 As well as the activity taking place in and around the streets of the Merchant City, the 2024 event includes Hip Replacement community disco nights where the ‘middle edge’ crew can enjoy top tunes on a large dancefloor.
 The Hip Replacement nights take place at the Old Fruitmarket on the Friday and Saturday (7.00pm until midnight).
 Tickets are available on the Merchant City Festival webpage.

-After sell-out shows at Glasgow International Comedy Festival, Big Angie FireStarter will light up The Social Hub on Friday 19 and Saturday 20 July (8.00-9.30pm).
+After sell-out shows at Glasgow International Comedy Festival, Big Angie FireStarter will light up The Social Hub on Saturday 20 July (8.00-9.30pm).
 Visit the Merchant City Festival webpage to buy tickets for the Big Angie comedy nights.
+Due to unforeseen circumstances, a scheduled Big Angie FireStarter performance at The Social Hub on Friday 19 July has had to be cancelled.

 The Merchant City Festival will start in style on Friday 19 July with a music programme from Surge, Scotland’s leading outdoor arts agency.
 The programme begins with a performance by singer-songwriter and clarsach player Pauline Vallance in Brunswick Street (12.00-12.30pm and 5.00-5.30pm).
 Glaswegian indie-folk singer The Jimmy Hoo Ha will then take to the microphone in Wilson Street (12.30-1.00pm, 1.30-2.00pm and 4.30-5.00pm) before Zimbabwean DJ Elanda lays down hypnotic tracks in Brunswick Street (12.30-1.30pm and 4.00-5.00pm on Friday 19, 4.15-5.15pm on Saturday 20 and Sunday 21 July).